vandre-sales/meliva-ds/docs/docs/theming/shadows.md

 ## Spread

-Each spread property uses a `calc()` function with `--wa-shadow-spread-multiplier` to uniformly scale spread values.
+Each spread property uses a `calc()` function with `--wa-shadow-spread-scale` to uniformly scale spread values.
 By default, this multiplier is `-0.0625`.
 The table below lists the result of the calculation.

 | Custom Property         |  Default Value                        |
 | ----------------------- | ------------------------------------- |